 Policies are easy to understand once you get the hang of them.
 Each policy is attached to a table, and the policy is executed every time a table is accessed.
 You can just think of them as adding a

 WHERE clause to every query.
 For example a policy like this ...

 _10create policy "Individuals can view their own todos."_10on todos for select_10using ( auth.uid() = user_id );

 .. would translate to this whenever a user tries to select from the todos table:

-select * from todos where auth.uid() = todos.user_id; -- Policy is implicitly added.
+_10select *_10from todos_10where auth.uid() = todos.user_id; -- Policy is implicitly added.